 You can take the person out of the Stone Age, evolutionary psychologists argue, but you can’t take the Stone Age out of the person.
 In prehistoric times, the ability to survive and pass on one’s genes hinged on the ability to sense and respond to danger.
 As it happens, we’re also hardwired to think metaphorically.
 It should come as no surprise, then, that negatively charged metaphors are among the most powerful tools of persuasion known to humankind.

-However, just because black swans tend to hit us out of the blue doesn’t make them purely chance events.
-For example, the financial crisis has well documented human causes.
-It began with cheap credit and lax lending standards that fueled a housing bubble.
-“It was ultimately human behavior and greed that drove the demand, supply, and investor appetite for these types of loans.
-Hindsight is always 20/20, and it is now obvious there was a lack of wisdom on the part of many.”
+Black swans may be unpredictable, but they have definite causes.
+The financial crisis, for example, began with cheap credit and lax lending standards that fueled a housing bubble.
+“It was ultimately human behavior and greed that drove the demand, supply, and investor appetite for these types of loans,” according to Investopedia.
+“Hindsight is always 20/20, and it is now obvious there was a lack of wisdom on the part of many.”

 What if our preoccupation with black swans has actually increased the odds of them occurring?
 This seems plausible given the “butterfly effect,” a related phenomenon.
 This is the idea that, in complex systems with dense interconnections, a small and seemingly insignificant event can trigger large-scale change elsewhere in the system (such as: a butterfly flaps its wings in the Mekong Delta and a storm ravages half of Europe).
 Might billions of us flapping negative thoughts be a self-fulfilling prophecy?